-- The Commercial Bar is booming with cases involving ever larger sums of money, ever greater levels of complexity and ever larger teams of lawyers – it's one of, if not the, premier location for international business disputes.
+- The English Commercial Bar is booming with cases involving ever larger sums of money, ever greater levels of complexity and ever larger teams of lawyers – it's one of, if not the, premier location for international business disputes.

-- If Brexit sees Britain exit the EU's single market it could threaten London's position as a global hub for commercial disputes; the Bar will have to work hard to continue to attract such clients.
-Brexit also offers opportunities as defaults caused by ratings downgrades, crashes in the swaps and currency markets, and existing contracts assuming the UK would remain in the EU could all lead to disputes.
+- However, if Britain exits the EU single market this could threaten London's position as a global hub (the relationship with the ECJ is also pivotal).
+Nevertheless, Brexit also offers opportunities: defaults caused by ratings downgrades, crashes in the swaps and currency markets, and outdated contracts based on the UK being in the EU could all lead to disputes.

-- With more claims being settled through mediation, only big, multi-issue cases tend to reach court, as there are so many other opportunities for dealing with smaller, less complex cases.
+- With more claims being settled through mediation, only big, multi-issue cases tend to reach court.
+A recent rise in the fee for commencing proceedings will do nothing to reverse that trend.